Tambo (Inca structure): Architecture

 Remains of tambos are scattered throughout modern-day Peru, Bolivia, Chile, and Colombia.
 The remains of the tambos display a large variety of architectural styles.
 Although this variation is hard to capture in complete detail, some rough categories can be defined.
 For example, some tambos were built before the Inca empire existed, and the Inca simply took control of them.
 Pre-Inca tambo architecture can be divided into 2 basic categories.
 Some tambos were not modified in any way and therefore feature an architectural style that is distinctly pre-Inca.
 However, some of these sites were renovated by the Inca, so some pre-Inca sites do feature some Inca architecture.

 For the sites built in the Inca period, the architecture styles can be divided into three basic categories.
 Some tampu were definitively local in their architectural style.
 This typically happened in places where the local culture was strong and was permitted to continue.
 Other sites would have mostly Inca architecture, but would have at least some subtle influence from local traditions.
 Finally, some tambos would contain only Inca style architecture.
 Because of the strong influence local culture tends to have on these structures, Inca style-only tambos tend to exist more in isolated areas as opposed to areas with large populations.

 The kancha was an architectural feature found in many tambos throughout the Inca empire.
-The kancha consists of a large structure with rectangular walls, which houses a number of smaller one-room structures within.
+The kancha consists of a walled rectangular enclosure, which houses a number of smaller one-room structures, facing a courtyard.
 The decision to build smaller structures within appears to be related to the "cold, rainy environment of the Andean highlands."
-Hyslop notes that kancha were present in Inca structures ranging from the great Qorikancha in Cusco to the smallest, remotest tambo along the Inca roads system.
-Thus, kancha were not only present in tambos, but were present in a variety of Inca buildings.
-Historians think that kancha were typically used as living facilities, which reflects the tambos' purpose of housing traveling individuals or groups.
+Hyslop notes that the kancha was the most common Inca structure, ranging from the great Qorikancha in Cusco to the smallest, remotest tambo along the Inca roads system.
+Thus, kanchas were not only present in tambos, but were present in a variety of Inca buildings.
+Historians think that kanchas were typically used as living facilities, which reflects the tambos purpose of housing traveling individuals or groups.